SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 a constant stored property or a read-only computed property.
-If the protocol only requires a property to be gettable, the requirement can be satisfied by any kind of property, and it is valid for it also to be settable if this is useful for your own code.
+If the protocol only requires a property to be gettable, the requirement can be satisfied by any kind of property, and it is valid for the property to be also settable if this is useful for your own code.

 Property requirements are always declared as variable properties,